Friccomi/TPFINAL-COMPLETO/README.md

    - Git sidecar (https://github.com/Friccomi/ITBA-TPFINAL.git)

 ## Limits:
-   Sagemaker has e limit, so it was not possible to process all airports for a year.
+   - Sagemaker has e limit, so it was not possible to process all airports for a year.
 To be able to run the others jobs, the job Search_unnormals was mark as succeded, even thought it only processed six airports.
+   - I couldn't connect postgres RDS to Quicksights, so I extracted the data from DB into a cvs file, and then imported that file to QuickSight.

 ## Architecture Diagram:
 ![Esta es una imagen](https://github.com/Friccomi/TPFINAL-COMPLETO/blob/master/Infra.jpg)